itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - W3C Markup Validator found an error concerning the misspelling of target for one of the attributes of a link in the footer.

-    - Another error found by W3
+    - Another error found by W3C was a comment that wasnt correctly removed.
+This caused an error between The parent audio and child source not being compatible as the trailing end of what was once a comment was treated as the backup text for when audio did not work on the browser.

     -  W3C CSS Validator found no errors or warnings on my CSS.